DenisVCode/aog-community-types/README.md

 ## Usage

-Use the table below to find a Type you are looking for.
+Use the contents table below to find a Type you are looking for.

 Include the type in your project using the [gactions CLI](https://developers.google.com/assistant/actionssdk/gactions).